 CECL within DFAST: What you should know

-An upcoming whitepaper and webinar by Garver Moore, Managing Director of Sageworks Advisory Services, will explore differences between the CECL and DFAST exercises; this blog post excerpts a discussion on CECL within DFAST.
+An upcoming whitepaper and webinar by Garver Moore, Managing Director of Abrigo Advisory Services, will explore differences between the CECL and DFAST exercises; this blog post excerpts a discussion on CECL within DFAST.
 The discussion thoroughly addresses stress testing projections, adoption dates, and CECL modeling.

 Poll: How 254 financial institutions are approaching Q factors under CECL

-During a recent webinar, Sageworks Senior Consultant Tim McPeak and Danny Sharman, an implementation consultant, shared tips to help institutions get prepared for the CECL transition.
+During a recent webinar, Abrigo Senior Consultant Tim McPeak and Danny Sharman, an implementation consultant, shared tips to help institutions get prepared for the CECL transition.
 During the presentation, they also discussed current practices regarding the use of qualitative factors, or Q factors, in the allowance and how to prepare for using Q factors under CECL.
 A poll of 254 webinar attendees showed that Q factors are a common area of questioning by auditors and examiners.